 The police will have been informed of the location of polling stations.
-Police officers and police community support officers may be assigned polling station duties and may visit them during the day.
-If there is disorder at the polling station during the day, contact the Local Returning Officer and inform them of the situation.
+Police officers (and, in England and Wales, police community support officers) may be assigned polling station duties and may visit them during the day.
+If there is disorder at the polling station during the day, contact the (Acting) Returning Officer and inform them of the situation.
 If necessary, call the police to deal with the problem.

 In the event of a serious disturbance or incident e.g. bomb scare, fire, flood, etc., the Presiding Officer may be asked to vacate the premises or may decide to do so.
 If the emergency services ask for the building to be evacuated, it must be done.
-Inform the Local Returning Officer immediately and seek guidance on further actions that should be taken.
+Inform the (Acting) Returning Officer immediately and seek guidance on further actions that should be taken.